indragiek/INAppStoreWindow/README.md

 [self.window.titleBarView addSubview:self.titleView];
 ```

+### Autolayout

+Sometimes you may wish to have the titlebar grow or shrink or set minimum window size according to the autolayout of components inside.
+In this case, rather than adding subviews to the provided `titleBarView`, call `setTitleBarView:` passing your own `INTitleBarView` with `translateAutoresizingMaskIntoConstraints = NO`.
+See SampleAutolayoutApp.

-### Centering the traffic light and full screen buttons
+### Layout of the traffic light and full screen buttons

 The vertical centering of the traffic light and full screen buttons can be controlled through two properties: `centerTrafficLightButtons` and `centerFullScreenButton`.

 The traffic light buttons are vertically centered by default.

+The traffic light buttons may be set to a vertical orientation (as in the iTunes miniplayer) by setting the property `verticalTrafficLightButtons = YES`.

 ### Hiding the title bar in fullscreen